mallowtechdev/activejob-web/README.md

 ```
 where, `admins_model`, `approvers_model` and `executors_model` were defined as `mattr_accessors` in Activejob Web gem.

 The ActiveRecord model for admins_model must implement the `admin?` method.
-If this method is not present, all users will be treated as Admins in the admins_model.
+If this method is not present, all users will be treated as Admins from the admins_model.

 ```ruby
 # app/models/user.rb